-I love stories, articles and websites that explore people.
-My interest in people, cultures and societies has never left me since my days of studying Anthropology at University many years ago.
-Whenever I come across an interesting and unique source, I always follow it, and I like to share it on my blog for everyone to see.
+I love stories, articles, and websites that explore people.
+My interest in people, cultures, and societies has never left me since my days of studying Anthropology at University.
+Whenever I come across an interesting and unique source, I always follow it, and I like to share it here for everyone else to check out.

 This particular site is called Humans of New York, and I have been following it on Facebook.
 They post regular photographs of New Yorkers along with a brief story about each person.
 I find the pictures and stories fascinating.
 Below I have included the founder’s story.